2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ### Introduction

-One of the biggest programming paradigms in use is surely the "Object Oriented Programming" (from now on: "OOP") paradigm.
+One of the biggest programming paradigms in use is surely the "Object Oriented Programming" (from now on: "O.O.P.") paradigm.
 The fundamental unit of a program, in this paradigm is the *Object*.
 This paradigm allows to structure your code in a more modular and re-usable way, as well as implementing abstractions, allowing for more solid code and making it possible for other code to make use of your own code without needing to know any details besides its *Interface*.

 ### Objects

-Objects are the fundamental unit in OOP, objects are essentially a collection of data and functions.
+Objects are the fundamental unit in O.O.P., objects are essentially a collection of data and functions.
 Objects are actually the physical instantiation of what is called a "Class".

 To simplify the concept: a "Class" is a house blueprint, an "Object" is the house itself.